This site requires a more recent version of Adobe Flash Player to function properly.

 Increasing 4G adoption

 China Mobile launched its 4G services in January 2014, over a year ahead its smaller rivals China Unicom and China Telecom.
-The early-mover advantage allowed the carrier to add an unprecedented 230 million 4G users over the first 20 months of its campaign.
-The number should rise further, given that the carrier's 4G penetration still stood at under 28% as of Q2 2015.
+The early-mover advantage allowed the carrier to add an unprecedented 300 million+ 4G users over the first two years of its campaign.
+The number should rise further, given that the carrier's 4G penetration stood at under 40% at the end of 2015.
 A higher 4G user mix will allow the carrier to improve its ARPUs, while also helping margins, since 4G-LTE is more efficient at carrying data compared to 3G.

 How Does Trefis Modelling Work?